abeer93m/Iris_Recognition/README.md

 ### 4. Download the Data

-Download the dataset from the provided [Google Drive link](https://drive.google.com/drive/folders/1e8ajI7hLv5odFqZywpL_GnhtZFP_7sSh?usp=sharing) and place it in the `data` folder.
-Make sure the folder structure matches the expected format.
+Download the processed and normalized dataset of the 100 users from here: and place it in the "data" folder.

 ### 5. Update the Paths